-The Sebok Pharmacy Lecture was established by alumni and friends to honor Dr. Albert A. Sebok, BSPh ’53, Hon.
+The Sebok Pharmacy Lecture was established by alumni and friends of the College of Pharmacy to honor Dr. Albert A. Sebok, BSPh ’53, Hon.
 D. ’88, one of the Raabe College of Pharmacy’s most distinguished alumni.
 Sebok joined Standard Drug as a store manager after graduation.
 In 1961, Revco acquired Standard.
-Under his leadership as senior vice president for store operations, Revco DrugStores Inc. became the largest discount drug chain in America.
+Under Sebok's leadership as senior vice president for store operations, Revco DrugStores Inc. became the largest discount drug chain in America.
 He was an original member of ONU’s Pharmacy Advisory Board and the founder and instructor of the college’s contemporary pharmacy practice class.
 He received an honorary doctorate degree from Ohio Northern in 1988.

-2013—Dr. Julie A. Johnson, V. Ravi Chandran Professor of Pharmaceutical Sciences, University of Florida Colleges of Pharmacy and Medicine ONU Video
+- 2013—Dr. Julie A. Johnson, V. Ravi Chandran Professor of Pharmaceutical Sciences, University of Florida Colleges of Pharmacy and Medicine